Koh Makshow video --- Photos --- exchange rates show map --- go to map --- find a flight --- calendar book with agoda.com* --- book with booking.com*

 Since 2014 a high speed catamaran connect Koh Kood and Koh Mak with Laem Sok pier on a daily basis and all year round.
 It stops at Ao Nid pier on Koh Mak on its way to Ao Salad in the north east of Koh Kood.

-From Laem Ngop and from Koh Chang there are also slow express boats, which need 2-3 hours for the passage, but can be worthwhile due to the the beautiful seascapes, when the weather is fine and the sea calm.
+From Laem Ngop and from Koh Chang there are also slow and cheaper express boats, which need 2-3 hours for the passage, but can be worthwhile due to the the beautiful seascapes, when the weather is fine and the sea calm.

 Trat can be reached by airplane from Suvarnabhumi Airport.
 The price for a return flight is approx. 5-7.000 Baht with Bangkokair.
 The new airport of Trat and Chantaburi lays west of Trat and has direct connection to the ferries to Koh Chang.
 Buses are leaving Bangkok from the eastern bus terminal Ekamai in the early morning and need 5 hours for the trip to Trat and in high season directly to Laem Ngop

-Meanwhile you can find nearly 40 resorts on Koh Mak, providing either simple and cheap rooms or comfortable and modern, but more expensive rooms.
+Meanwhile you can find more than 40 resorts on Koh Mak, providing either simple and cheap rooms or comfortable and modern, but more expensive rooms.
 Each resort has its own restaurant with delicious thaifood.
 Most of the bungalows are laying beachside and between palmtrees.
 Very cheap and maybe one of the nicest old style hut resorts in Thailand is Island Hut with wooden, very simple huts on the Khao beach für 500 Baht.
 Newer and more expensive is the picturesque Palm Beach Resort (from 2500 baht) on Khao Beach and new Bungalows at Coconut Cape Resort at the tip of Suan Yai Beach.
 Maybe on the best beach of Koh Mak is Lazy Day Resort.

 In the center of the island on the hilltop, the Goodtime Resort has built high quality houses for rent and sale.
 All houses provide spectacular views over the island and the sea.
 Another modern resort on Khao Beach is Makathanee Resort, having bungalows from 2.600 baht and its own pier.